hex358/pysand/README.md

   * Plant
   * Seed
 * **Custom Interactions**.
 Each element can use a set of basic interactions (fire spreading into flammable elements, water flowing, etc.) and extend them using custom interactions.
 * **Configurable graphics**.
-PySand is done from the scratch on OpenGL.
-It provides basic abstractions and classes for drawing (see `./modules/render.py`).
+PySand provides basic abstractions and classes for drawing (see `./modules/render.py`).
 Feel free to utilise UI elements like buttons and scrollbars, and to configure shaders.

 ## Installation